FlorianTaube/screamlab/docs/deploying.rst

     make tests
     make check

 Developers should have setup automatic code formatting using Black as ``pre-commit`` git hook.
 To this end, a helper script ``./bin/formatPythonCode.sh`` is provided.
-See the :doc:`contributing` guide for further details.
 Just in case you would want to manually trigger the code formatting, run:

 .. code-block:: bash